faranalytics/elemental-0/README.md

-# Elemental Naught
+# Elemental naught

-Elemental Naught is a synchronous dynamic HTML generator that will run on the client or the server.
+Elemental naught is a synchronous dynamic HTML generator that will run on the client or the server.

 ## Usage